Mo Senate slows pace of special session on abortion

 “A lot of these legislators work for a living” said Walsh.
 “This is the time of the year that they earn their living to take care of their families.
 It’s not like they’re out on Caribbean cruises.”

-Kehoe is not certain how the Senate will handle the legislation after the House amended it.
+Kehoe is not certain how Senate Republicans, who hold a super-majority, will handle the legislation after the House amended it.
 “They’ve added some things to it.
 I don’t disagree with what they added.
 But the path to getting that through the Senate is going to be what we’re going to have to discuss.”

 Democrat Walsh thinks the abortion regulations being considered are an overreach by the legislature.
 “I don’t like people telling me what I can’t do as long as I do it within the law, and that’s what we’re talking about here.
 We’re restricting people’s choices and the ability to lead their lives as they choose.”

-Walsh also doesn’t thinks Governor Greitens was wrong to call a special session over abortion.
+Walsh also thinks Governor Greitens was wrong to call a special session over abortion.
 “I don’t think that this issue rises to the level of importance as health care, school funding.
 I don’t think it rises to that level of importance for my constituents.”